kevinlondon/kevinlondon.github.io/_posts/2015-10-16-answers-to-django-security-questions.md

 sessions.

 * [SECURE_PROXY_SSL_HEADER](https://docs.djangoproject.com/en/1.8/ref/settings/#secure-proxy-ssl-header):
-According to the documentation, this setting can be challenging if you need to set it to something other than the default and setting it wrong creates security holes.
+The documentation says that settings this incorrectly or not setting it when it needs to be can create security holes.

 * Any of the headers under the [Security section](https://docs.djangoproject.com/en/1.8/ref/settings/#security).